Embracing the 2026 Trend: KKU Academic Service Consults GSB to Boost Tourism Communities and Community Artisans, Stimulating Local Economy

 For the operational direction in 2026, GSB Region 11 plans to align with government policy by emphasising economic promotion through “tourism communities” and skill development for “community artisans.”
 KKU’s Office of Academic Service is prepared to integrate knowledge and innovation to strengthen the potential of these communities, enabling them to generate income and achieve self-reliance, thus meeting the stipulated goals.

-This consultation marks a significant step in the collaboration between the higher education institution and the financial institution, leveraging the capabilities of both parties to complement each other.
-This partnership aims to foster a culture of saving and create a better, more sustainable quality of life for the Thai people, in accordance with GSB’s role as a Social Bank.
+This consultation represents a strategic milestone in cooperation between a higher education institution and a financial institution, effectively combining academic expertise with social finance mechanisms.
+The partnership aims to foster inclusive economic growth, cultivate a culture of saving, and sustainably improve the quality of life of Thai communities, in line with GSB’s mission as a Social Bank.